 - The use of SFSafariViewController to load a preview of a web page is secured with BlackBerry Dynamics secure communication.
-You must add SafariServices.framework to your Xcode project. - The SDK does not support authentication using SFSafariViewController. - Navigation control is disabled when using SFSafariViewController with the SDK.
-The SDK supports a single view only. - The SDK does not support signing in with SFSafariViewController to Microsoft Azure Active Directory Connect (using MSAL) is not supported.
+You must add SafariServices.framework to your Xcode project. - The SDK does not support signing in with SFSafariViewController to Microsoft Azure Active Directory Connect (using MSAL) is not supported.